brycie-boy/The_Cosmos/In the Buddha’s Words An Anthology of Discourses From the Pali Canon Chapter IX. SHINING THE LIGHT OF WISDOM.md

 - Highlight - Location 5203
 The Nikāyas take paññā not only as a point of doctrine but as a rich theme for imagery.
 Thus, Texts IX,1(1)–(2) speak of paññā respectively as a light and a knife.
 It is the supreme light because it illuminates the true nature of things and dispels the darkness of ignorance.
 It is a knife—a sharp butcher’s knife—because it cuts through the tangled mass of the defilements and thereby opens the way to liberation.

+- Highlight(pink) - Location 5541
+Wisdom as a Light

+- Highlight(pink) - Location 5541
+“There are, O monks, these four lights.
+What four?
+The light of the moon, the light of the sun, the light of fire, and the light of wisdom.
+Of these four lights, the light of wisdom is supreme.”
+(Anguttara Nikaya 4:143; II 139)

+Highlight(pink) - Location 5544
+“Sisters, suppose a skilled butcher or his apprentice were to kill a cow and carve it up with a sharp butcher’s knife.
+Without damaging the inner mass of flesh and without damaging the outer hide, he would cut, sever, and carve away the inner tendons, sinews, and ligaments with the sharp butcher’s knife.
+Then having cut, severed, and carved all this away, he would remove the outer hide and cover the cow again with that same hide.
+Would he be speaking rightly if he were to say: ‘This cow is joined to this hide just as it was before’?”
+(from Majjhima Nikaya 146: Nandakovāda Sutta; III 274–75)

+- Highlight(pink) - Location 5551
+“Sisters, I have given this simile in order to convey a meaning.
+This is the meaning: ‘The inner mass of flesh’ is a term for the six internal bases.
+‘The outer hide’ is a term for the six external bases.
+‘The inner tendons, sinews, and ligaments’ is a term for delight and lust.
+‘The sharp butcher’s knife’ is a term for noble wisdom—the noble wisdom that cuts, severs, and carves away the inner defilements, fetters, and bonds.”
+(from Majjhima Nikaya 146: Nandakovāda Sutta; III 274–75)

 ___

 - Highlight(pink) - Location 5214